Restaurant Brighton's guide to

 Annexed onto Brighton Metropole Hotel is The Salt Room with a stylish Brighton terrace affording sea views.
 The menu is primarily fish-led with dishes being charred to perfection on the Josper grill which is at the heart of their operation.
 Locally sourced, seasonally led and finished with a panache that has gained The Salt Room national acclaim – The Salt Room is an elevated Brighton seafront restaurant worth noting.
 A sister restaurant to The Coal Shed, Burnt Orange and Tutto.

 You really can’t get closer to the beach without getting your feet wet than with OhSo Social.
-Situated next to the Brighton Palace Pier and open from early until late for breakfast through to evening meals with a menu of classic favourites and great children’s options.
+Situated next to the Brighton Palace Pier and open from early until late for a Brighton breakfast through to evening meals with a menu of classic favourites and great children’s options.
 Be prepared to get social as crowds fill the sun drenched benches and sunset disco vibes take over.
 Oh so is one of the most popular Brighton seafront restaurants for a sun-downer and the perfect place to see the sunset disappear behind the West Pier.
 OhSo is also available for private hire and is a regular spot for Brighton beach events and DJ sets.

 The Victoria Terrace at The Grand is an opulent space with beautiful sea views between the two piers.
 The Victoria Terrace hosts one of Brighton’s favourite Afternoon Teas.
 Their exceptional offerings include traditional, The Brighton G and Tea and Moet and Tea, vegan and more – depending on how far you want to push the boat out.
 Yes, The Grand is one of the most desired Afternoon Tea destinations, but despite the very grand entrance and luxurious surroundings, you will be made to feel most welcome – even if you don’t put your pinky out when supping tea from the finest china.